Smahima/smahima.github.io/README.md

    i. highlight letter where accent needs to be ii. press option+e and accent will appear (default can be changed to other accents as needed) iii. enter the letter

+To do:
+1. Add pic
+2. Upload Resume
+3. Add 3 projects
+4. Process explanation